-We are currently working with other population cohorts in the UK to carry out an antibody study.
-Participants will receive a finger-prick blood collection kit in the post to complete and return in the post for antibody testing.
+In April 2021, we worked with other population cohorts in the UK to carry out an antibody study.
+Participants received a finger-prick blood collection kit in the post to complete and return in the post for antibody testing.

 COVID-19 Symptom Study App

 Health science company Zoe has developed a COVID-19 Symptom Tracker app with input from King’s College London and Massachusetts General Hospital.
 The app tracks in real time how the disease progresses.
 The aim of the app is to help slow the outbreak, by helping researchers identify: